 Email Rozalind: email@example.com or call: 1-709-769-8088 to book your lesson.

 A Bit About Rozalind’s Teaching/Education Background:

-Rozalind offers the following types of lessons:
+Rozalind offers the following types of music instruction:

 - Flute Master Classes

 - Musical Theory Exam Preparation (up to Royal Conservatory Grade 3)

 - Chamber Music Coaching / Wind Sectionals / Competition & Audition Preparation

 - The Entrepreneurial Musician

 - Live Scoring for Film